 Steve's academic adviser has finally twigged onto the fact that Steve barely passed math in high school, and that his math grades at CU for the past two years have also been pretty dismal.
 He sternly informs Steve that he's going to have to attend remedial math classes five mornings a week - and Steve just stares back at him in horror.

 Kelly drops in on Colin, who's working on another grisly painting in the art studio on campus.
 He steers Kelly toward a nearby bench and asks her to sit down so he can do an impromptu sketch of her.
 He tells her he just got offered a teaching job at CU, but doesn't like the idea of regular employment, since he wouldn't then be able to focus on his own art twenty-four hours a day.
-Kelly informs him that her friends are giving her a hard time because he and Valerie know each other from their European travels, but Colin explains that they were just kids back then...plus, Valerie was kind of an uggo when she was a teenager.
+How adorable.
+Kelly informs him that her friends are giving her a hard time 'cause he and Valerie know each other from their European travels, but Colin explains that they were just kids back then...plus, Valerie was kind of a chubby uggo in those days.
 Colin finishes his sketch and shows it to Kelly, and she marvels at his artistic skill, and the two share another smooch.

 Brandon drops by The Condor's newsroom and encounters Susan Keats, the paper's male-hating editor.
 He tells her he's interested in writing a weekly column, but she bitchily snarks back that she hates everything about him and his ilk, isn't interested in publishing anything he writes, and that he can go pee up a rope.
 I guess this means they'll be dating soon.